ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

 aside: true
 ---

 While there are four standard ways of multiplying vectors and each has its own notation ($$\cdot$$, $$\times$$, $$\^$$, $$\o$$), there is no generally-agreed-upon definition or notation for dividing vectors.
-That's mostly because it doesn't really exist as a concept.
+That's mostly because it doesn't really exist as a concept, and is maybe also kinda silly.
 But I think it should be a thing.
-There's an operation that acts a lot _like_ division which it would be useful to have an operation for, and it comes up more often than you might notice if you weren't looking for it.
+Or rather, I suspect it should be: there are too many clues that it does make sense to ignore.
+There's an operation that acts a lot _like_ division which it would be useful to have an operation for, and it comes up more often than you might notice if you weren't looking for it, and it does, in a sense, generalize scalar division.
+So why not?

-This article describes what I want the notation $$\b{b} / \b{a}$$ to mean, primarily because I keep wanting to I use it in other articles I have something to link to instead of defining it inline.
-I'm not claiming that this "is" vector division, but rather that this thing is sufficiently common that it makes sense to generalize the notation of division to include it.
+This article describes what I belief the notation $$\b{b} / \b{a}$$ should mean.
+I'm writing it out primarily because I keep wanting to I use it in other articles I have something to link to instead of defining it inline.
+I don't mean to claim that this "is" division.
+Rather it's a thing that is sufficiently common that it makes sense to generalize the division notation for.

 <!--more-->

-My definition is that division is roughly a shorthand for the [matrix pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse), which allows dividing by a list of $$k$$ vectors at once, in a certain sense.
+My definition writes division is a shorthand for the [matrix pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse), which allows dividing by a list of $$k$$ vectors at once, in a certain sense.
 Vector division is the $$k=1$$ case.
+The matrix inverse is the $$k=n$$ case.
+Scalar division is the $$k=n=1$$ case.
+The pseudoinverse is not really obscure, and writing it as an inverse is not that weird.
+Most of the text is about the update you have to make to your intuition about division in order to use the pseudoinverse like an inverse.

-As always take this with a heaping pile of salt, as it's still the semi-informed opinions of some guy on the internet.
+As always take this with a heaping pile of salt, 'cause it's still just the semi-informed opinions of some guy on the internet.

 ---------

 # 1. TLDR

-For vectors, the inverse notation means an inverse with respect to the dot product, and the fraction notation implies a dot product between the numerator and denominator:
+For vectors, the inverse notation will mean an inverse with respect to the dot product, and the fraction notation implies a dot product between the numerator and denominator:

 $$
 \begin{aligned}